ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 def calculate_average_values(data_list: List[float], data_count: int) -> List[float]:
 ```

-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the source code that you wrote for this function

 ## Professional Development